Jean-Luc Mélenchon: Third presidential candidacy and NUPES (2022–2023)

+Fourth presidential candidacy

+On 3 May 2026, Mélenchon officially announced his candidacy for the 2027 French presidential election during the TF1 evening news broadcast.
+Libération reported: "The founder of La France Insoumise hopes to reach the runoff round for the first time, having finished fourth in 2017 (19.58% of the vote) and third in 2022 (21.95%)."
+He said during the broadcast, "The context and the urgency of the situation drove the movement's decision."
+He said that he thinks he is the "best prepared" within his party and that the "main adversary" is the Rassemblement National.

+He held his first campaign rally on 7 June 2026 in Seine-Saint-Denis.

 Political positions

-Mélenchon is a socialist republican, inspired primarily by the founder of French republican socialism Jean Jaurès.
-During his political career, Mélenchon crossed various tendencies of the French left, from Trotskyism in his youth to more moderate socialism, as he was in the Socialist Party for almost thirty years, occupying a place on the left wing of the party, before he began a companionship with the French Communist Party after his departure from the Socialist Party in 2008.
+Mélenchon is a socialist republican, inspired primarily by the founder of French republican socialism, Jean Jaurès.
+During his political career, Mélenchon crossed various tendencies of the French left, from Trotskyism in his youth to more moderate socialism, as he was in the Socialist Party for almost thirty years, occupying a place on the left wing of the party, before he began a companionship with the French Communist Party, after his departure from the Socialist Party in 2008.
 He rejects the labels of radical left or far-left that the press has often ascribed to his political positions.
 According to historian Jean-Numa Ducange, Mélenchon became for many the main representative of the historical French left during the 2017 presidential election, scoring 20%, far ahead of the Socialist Party candidate Benoît Hamon, and was not a radical leftist, having unconditionally supported the Plural Left that was in power between 1997 and 2002, and having himself been a minister in this government between 2000 and 2002.
-According to historian Roger Martelli, Mélenchon's long Socialist Party past contradicts the restricted image of "left of the left" and gives him a "traditional anchoring".
-Historian Sudhir Hazareesingh described Mélenchon as a "democratic socialist candidate [who] symbolises France's hunger for social, political, and environmental reform, as well as the popular frustration with the nation’s established elites", and as "a middle-class champion of the working people, a former senator turned radical reformer, a transformative visionary driven by memories of past glories, a digital geek steeped in classical learning, an inveterate critic of presidentialism who is himself a charismatic leader, and a 70-year-old veteran who counts the young among his primary constituencies".
+According to historian Roger Martelli, Mélenchon's long Socialist Party past contradicts the restricted image of "left of the left", and gives him a "traditional anchoring".
+Historian Sudhir Hazareesingh described Mélenchon as a "democratic socialist candidate [who] symbolises France's hunger for social, political, and environmental reform, as well as the popular frustration with the nation's established elites", and as "a middle-class champion of the working people, a former senator turned radical reformer, a transformative visionary driven by memories of past glories, a digital geek steeped in classical learning, an inveterate critic of presidentialism who is himself a charismatic leader, and a 70-year-old veteran who counts the young among his primary constituencies".
 According to sociologist Paolo Gerbaudo, Mélenchon supports social-democratic and reformist socialist policies, having softened his "revolutionary and radical image".
 During the 2022 presidential campaign, Mélenchon shifted towards a more pragmatic approach, instead of a philosophical and theoretical one, while campaigning in favour of bread-and-butter issues.
-According to political scientist Christopher Bickerton, among the reasons for "Mélenchon's high score in the 2022 presidential election was that he supplemented his earlier populism with an extensive and comprehensive legislative programme."
+According to political scientist Christopher Bickerton, among the reasons for "Mélenchon's high score in the 2022 presidential election was that he supplemented his earlier populism with an extensive and comprehensive legislative programme".